 A direct motive for the creation of the Central Office was the so-called Ulm Einsatzkommando Trial of ten former members of the task force Tilsit (the Einsatzkommando Tilsit) - all defendants were sentenced to many years of prison in August 1958, because of their participation in mass executions, particularly of Jews.
 From these proceedings, indications arise for other similar cases, which occurred in the areas occupied by the former German Reich and still remained uninvestigated or insufficiently investigated as well as for killing operations at concentration camps and extermination camps.

-Thus, a systematically conducted prosecution of the Nazi crimes has been started only after creation of the Central Office, which still has a good reputation worldwide today beyond its institutional importance for the judicial dealing with the National Socialism.
+Thus, a systematically conducted prosecution of the Nazi crimes has been started only after creation of the Central Office, which has still a good reputation worldwide today beyond its institutional importance for the judicial dealing with the National Socialism.